arcadia-engine/arcadia-planning/devlog.md

 - Draft out the `arcadia-core` package structure to support growth
 - Possibly create `EntityFactory` for clean game object creation

+---

-Arcadia is no longer theoretical.
-It ticks, moves, and speaks in code.
+> *"Arcadia is no longer theoretical.
+It ticks, moves, and speaks in code."*